 How To Register A Vehicle In Puerto Rico: The Process

-Since it’s a U.S. territory, it’s easier to register an imported vehicle on the island than it is for residents of other countries.
-Your U.S. driver’s license is valid in Puerto Rico, but you will have to register any car, truck, or motorcycle within three days of its arrival.
-While it’s not necessary to speak Spanish to get through the registration process, it certainly helps!
-Registration costs are typically around $300 in Puerto Rico.
+Since Puerto Rico is a U.S. territory, it's easier to register an imported vehicle on the island than for residents of other countries.
+Your U.S. driver's license is valid in Puerto Rico, but you must register any car, truck, or motorcycle within three days of its arrival.
+While it's not necessary to speak Spanish to get through the registration process, it certainly helps!
+Registration costs are typically around $300 in the Area.

 Registration & Required Documents

-If you register a vehicle in Puerto Rico (this goes for cars, trucks, motorcycles, vans, etc.), here are the documents you will be required to present.
-It’s important to note that these requirements are for nonresidents of Puerto Rico––see the second section under this heading for resident registration requirements.
+If you register a vehicle in City Limits (this goes for cars, trucks, motorcycles, vans, etc.), here are the documents you will be required to present.
+It should be pointed out that these requirements are for nonresidents of Puerto Rico–see the second section under this heading for resident registration requirements.

 - Vehicle title